• Skip to primary navigation

 Professional Summary

-Through an interdisciplinary approach that integrates community sociology, natural resource sociology and social-ecological systems thinking, Matarrita-Cascante explores key challenges at the interface of people and their environments.
-His work addresses issues such as the impacts of land fragmentation on habitat connectivity, the role of private landowners in biodiversity conservation, and the potential of community-based institutions to promote adaptive management.
-He employs quantitative, qualitative and mixed-methods approaches across diverse contexts in the U.S., Latin America and Japan.
-Over the course of his career, Matarrita-Cascante has secured, both independently and in collaboration with other investigators, more than $8 million in support of his research and pedagogical initiatives.
+Through an interdisciplinary approach that integrates community sociology, natural resource sociology and social–ecological systems thinking, Matarrita-Cascante examines key challenges at the interface of people and their environments.
+He employs quantitative, qualitative and mixed-methods approaches across diverse contexts in the United States, Latin America and Japan.
+Throughout his career, he has secured, both independently and in collaboration with other investigators, over $8 million in funding for research and pedagogical initiatives.

 Selected Publications